dot-1q/AiaB-UERANSIM/README.md

 ![alt text](network_scn_1.png "scenario")

 ## Scenario 2
-In this scenario, a new VM is created to ilustrate yet another edge site.
-This time the UPF's are deployed in the UERANSIM VM's thus creating a very simple ACE, with local internet access, meaning the UE's traffic towards the Internet don't ever leave this VM, nor will the traffic towards the edge service.
+In this scenario, the UPF's are deployed in the UERANSIM VM's thus creating a very simple ACE, with local internet access, meaning the UE's traffic towards the Internet don't ever leave this VM, nor will the traffic towards the edge service.
 Even though it's depicted in the image, an edge service has not been yet deployed.
 It is also shown 2 UPF's in the first edge site, but i've only managed to deploy one, nonetheless, it is future work.
 ![alt text](network_scn_2.png "scenario")